jce200/Upcharge/README.md

 remain focused on their remote work.

 ## Demo
-Here is a working live demo :  upcharge.nl
+Here is a working live demo :  https://www.upcharge.nl